varungv/ipl-status-web-app-demo/readme.md

 # IPL Stats application
-This is a IPL Stats application built using **Django, HTML and Vanilla JS.**
+This is a IPL Stats application built using **Django, HTML and JS.**

 The application is hosted in **Heroku** at this url: https://gale-demo.herokuapp.com/